akosba/xjsnark/README.md

 - To run an example program in the sandbox solution, right click on the Program file, e.g. AES128, and do Run Class 'AES128' (this step also builds the code if there are any changes).
 If a program is expected to exceed the default heap size, the maximum heap size can be increased in (Run->Edit Configurations..), using the -Xmx option.
 Another approach for very large circuits is also described below.

-- Usability hints: To invoke the editor auto-completion when editing the code/writing applications, ctrl-space can be useful.
-To import a class from a library that is not visible, ctrl-R (while checking the non-project module box) can help.
+- Usability hints: To invoke the editor auto-completion when editing the code/writing applications, ctrl+space can be useful.
+To import a class from a library that is not visible, ctrl+r (while checking the non-project module box) can help.
 While generating a circuit,  the Run console can be kept open to keep track of the xjsnark's printing messages.
-The Run window can be opened by Alt+4, and can be switched to floating mode from its top right.
+The Run window can be opened by alt+4, and can be switched to floating mode from its top right.
 (More hints will be provided soon)

 - **Defining a sample run**: the input values to the Program can be set using xJsnark's SampleRun construct, which is available in all the example Programs.
 You can define more than one SampleRun, but each should have a unique name.
 The SampleRun also enables to have code to be executed after the circuit evaluation, which is helpful for tests (See the PourCircuit example).